sindresorhus/got/readme.md

 #### got.HTTPError

 When server response code is not 2xx.
-Contains `statusCode` and `statusMessage`.
+Contains `statusCode`, `statusMessage`, and `redirectUrls`.

 #### got.MaxRedirectsError

 When server redirects you more than 10 times.
+Has `redirectUrls` property, which is an array of the URLs got was redirected to before giving up.

 #### got.UnsupportedProtocolError